So you are interested in becoming a UAV pilot? First of all, UAVAIR want to give you a high-five!

 Nick the Newbie

-Nick the Newbie has never flown a UAV before, and that’s totally fine.
-Nick loves the idea of launching a UAV into the big blue and learning some techniques that mean he can be confident and safe.
+Nick the Newbie has never flown a UAV (or drone) before, and that’s totally fine.
+Nick loves the idea of launching a drone into the big blue and learning some techniques that mean he can be confident and safe.
 At this stage, he doesn’t know a whole bunch about recreational flying laws so he needs to brush up on this in his training.
 He wants a hands-on experience, without committing to purchasing just yet.

 Penny the Professional